mgmichaela/in-a-galaxy-far-far-away/README.md

 Create a webpage that uses one or more APIs
 ```

-For this brief team 10 decided on create an infographic page that updates live depending on the changes in data retrieved from various APIs.
-The goals for the individual team members included making something we would be proud to display and perhaps used in our portfolios, so a lot of attention was given to the aesthetics and the planning around development took a significant amount of time to meet the design that was created in Figma.
+For this brief team 10 decided to create an infographic page that updates live depending on the changes in data retrieved from various APIs.
+The goals for the individual team members included making something we would be proud to display and perhaps even used in our portfolios, so a lot of attention was given to the aesthetics, and the planning around development took a significant amount of time.

 ---
 Tools Used